MattKimura/Emulator-Saves/README.md

 # About Gamecube Saves
 In Dolphin, create a save within the game by launching it once and creating save data.
 Then rename the .gci save files to match the one Dolphin created.

+Use this guide to import .gci saves to a modded wii or modded gamecube: https://wii.hacks.guide/gcsaves.html

 # About Wii Saves
 In Dolphin go to Tools, import Wii save, then select the .bin save file.